 Philmont works with all religious faiths to make possible and encourage full compliance with the 12th point of the Scout Law.
 "A Scout is reverent.
-He is reverent toward God.
-He is faithful in his religious duties and respects the convictions of others in matters of custom and religion".
-Responsibility for fulfilling religious obligations rests with each Expedition Advisor, with the assistance of a Chaplain's Aide and with each crew member for himself.
+They are reverent toward God.
+They are faithful in their religious duties and respects the convictions of others in matters of custom and religion".
+Responsibility for fulfilling religious obligations rests with each Expedition Advisor, with the assistance of a Chaplain's Aide and with each crew member for themselves.